 See the separate UVVM-Util documentation for more info.
 After UVVM-Util has been compiled, the uart_bfm_pkg.vhd BFM can be compiled into any desired library.

-See UVVM Essential Mechanisms located in uvvm_vvc_framework/doc for information about compile scripts.
+See UVVM Essential Mechanisms located in uvvm_vvc_framework/doc for information about compile scripts

 Simulator compatibility and setup